 Supreme Court had also ruled that economic status cannot be the sole criterion for reservation.

 Many states had tried to implement Economic Reservation, however, they were subsequently quashed by Courts.

-Introducing EWS bill in 2019, Union Social Justice and Empowerment Minister Thaawarchand Gehlot said the similar state laws for EWS quota were quashed by Courts because there was no provision for economic reservation in the Constitution before.
+Introducing the EWS bill in 2019, Union Social Justice and Empowerment Minister Thaawarchand Gehlot said the similar state laws for the EWS quota were quashed by Courts because there was no provision for economic reservation in the Constitution before.
 Now, the Law will not be struck down by the Supreme Court if challenged as it has been brought by making required provisions in the Constitution.

 Article 335 of the Indian Constitution states that

 The claims of the member of the Scheduled Castes and the Scheduled Tribes shall be

 taken into consideration, consistently, with the maintenance of efficiency of administration in

 the making of appointments to services and posts in connection with the affairs of the Union

 Provided that nothing in this article shall prevent in the making of any provision in

 favour of the members of the Scheduled Castes and the Scheduled Tribes for relaxation in